tbensky/Prolog-CLP/README.md

 ### Getting the words

 The words can be download from [here](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).
-We wrote a small Python script to read them in and put them into a Prolog-friendly format, like this:
+A short Python script reads them in and puts them into a Prolog-friendly format, like this:

 ```prolog